 The requirement in Subsection (A) that the purchase or lease of a motor vehicle must be from a licensed dealer is intended to prevent the possibility of a candidate diverting campaign funds to himself, herself, a family member or friend through the purchase and/or resale of a motor vehicle.
-Under the provisions of Subsection (A), gasoline or repairs could be paid with campaign contributions for operation of a vehicle purchased or leases exclusively for the campaign or officeholder duties.
+Under the provisions of Subsection (A), gasoline or repairs could be paid with campaign contributions for operation of a vehicle purchased or leased exclusively for the campaign or officeholder duties.

 When there is a mixed use, such as that contemplated in Subsection (B) between personal use and campaign use, the mileage reimbursement includes all operating costs, including gasoline and repairs.
 Thus, campaign funds could not be used for repairs to a motor vehicle (except as the repairs are included in the mileage reimbursement).
+Gasoline should never be purchased with a campaign debit card, campaign credit card, or any other campaign funds when there is mixed use of a vehicle.
+A mileage log or other documentation must be kept showing the reimbursement is for campaign or office holder expense.
+Mileage reimbursement to a candidate using candidate committee funds must be made within 90 days of the travel, as required by Rule 2.43, and must be reported in detail, as required by Rule 2.106.